-Baseline data for the new subgroup (with clobazam) seem unbalanced, with respect to seizure frequency and convulsive seizure frequency, between the CBD 10mg/kg/day and placebo arms.
-The ERG consider that it is unclear what, if any, effect this may have on the treatment effect.
+Baseline data for the new subgroup (with clobazam) seem a little unbalanced between the CBD 10mg/kg/day and placebo arms.
+However, the ERG consider that the difference is unlikely to have a substantial effect on the treatment effect.

 Validity of the economic model